24 Shearer Avenue

 Special tours are available.
 Call 716-652-4735 for more information.

 Millard Fillmore built the house in 1826 for his bride Abigail.
-One of only 10 National Historic Landmarks in Erie County, it is the only house that was built by a U.S. president himself.
-Besides the White House, it is the only remaining house of the 13th President.
+One of only 10 National Historic Landmarks in Erie County, besides the White House, it is the only remaining house of the 13th President.

 The house originally stood on Main Street near the Aurora Theatre building.
 It stood in disrepair for many years until artist Margaret Evans Price (Mrs. Irving Price of Fisher-Price Toys) became enchanted with the little house and its history.
 She purchased it in 1930, had it moved to its present location and remodeled it for her studio.